folutade/KnowThatYouAnointed/content/posts/the-party.md

   But now I **give the government bread**
   'Cause you playin' back **the words that I said***

-* Here on “Die for the Party”, Lecrae essentially flips those lines to from “Always Knew” by using many of the same words but slightly tweaking their presentation or meaning.
+* Here on “Die for the Party,” Lecrae essentially flips those lines from “Always Knew” by using many of the same words but slightly tweaking their presentation or meaning.

 {{< /details >}}